Raja-s-k/automate-the-boring-stuff/chapter-07/practice_questions.md

 **10)**
 →The + matches one or more of the preceding group.\
-→The * matches zero or more of the preceding group.
+&ensp;&ensp;→The * matches zero or more of the preceding group.

 **11)**
 {3} tells that the preceding group repeats 3 time whereas {3,5} tells that the preceding